-Whether you’re looking to optimise space or design a more functional home for you and your family, an open-plan living room kitchen could be the best decision you make.
+Whether you're looking to optimise space or design a more functional home for you and your family, an open-plan kitchen and living room area could be the best decision you make.

 Through removing barriers such as walls and doors, it’s possible to create a room with more than one function.